osaseo/osaseo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I’m a graduate student working in both Astronomy (PhD) and the History of Science (MA).
+I’m a Carnegie-Princeton and CCA Postdoctoral Fellow currently at Princeton.
+I recently obtained my PhD in Astronomy & Astrophysics and MA in the History of Science from Harvard.
 I’m broadly interested in how feedback from stars and accreting supermassive black holes shapes the lives of galaxies, using state-of-the-art multi-wavelength observations (X-ray through sub-mm), and cosmological simulations.
 I’m particularly focused on improving how black hole feeding and feedback are modeled in cosmological simulations, given that this small-scale process can have such a large-scale impact on galaxies.
 This framing also works well for my history of science archival and ethnographic research, where the often-overlooked stories of marginalized communities can reshape our broader understanding of scientific progress.
 Check out my research page to learn more about my work!

 If I may toot my own horn, I’ve been told I give fun talks with very pretty visuals.
 Feel free to e-mail me to stop by your department if you’re in the New England area!